 Our home is smart so losing Internet while we’re away caused a few problems;

-- The front door camera was not accessible to we couldn’t check if packages had arrived
+- The front door camera was not accessible so we couldn’t check if packages had arrived

-- The thermostat was not accessible so we couldn’t warm the house before our arrival
+- The thermostat was not accessible so we couldn’t warm the house before we got home

-- The Plex (self hosted Netflix) server went down we I had to read a book
+- The Plex server (self hosted Netflix) went down and I had to read a book

 - We couldn’t run the vacuum cleaner prior to our arrival or drive it around the house to check for post storm damage